 Annual religious festivals in Bhutan ("tsechus" and "dromches") are important spiritual and festive occasions that give visitors a chance to experience the music and dance that are an integral part in the Bhutanese cultural life.
 Every village has its own tradition of dance that celebrate faith, community and tradition.
 They are also important social gatherings that attract people from great distances to see each eather once a year.
 Everyone wears their finest traditional clothing ("ghos" worn by men and "kiras" worn by women).

-Below are dates of the principal festivals in Bhutan for 2010 and 2011.
+Below are dates of the principal festivals in Bhutan for as far in advance as we know them.
 These are by no means the only festivals in Bhutan.
 The largest and most interesting are described below.
 There are more than 2000 monasteries in the country and many of them have a festival of some kind.
 Hopefully, you will be able to include at least one in your own Bhutan adventure.